mackthompson16/World-Order-Forecast/README.md

-# Deep Leaning to predict the future
+# Deep Learning to predict the future

 This project utilizes public datasets and machine learning libraries to project socio-economic trends ten years in the future.
 The estimated accuracy is n%.